syeo-1/blog/README.md

     ### run the app! (run the following to start up the app in powershell, and go to the url provided by the script on start-up)
     flask run

+#### using python-dotenv

+to configure environment variables, can pip install python-dotenv and set an environment variable for FLASK_APP using a .flaskenv file!